 Did you know that some providers (but not all!) will let you take a new IMS for a test run?
 Consider taking it one step further by asking each potential vendor to use your own data.
 This will help you see if the system will truly work for you.

-Just as you would for any other purchase, check reviews to see how well different IMSs are working for others.
+Just as you would for any other purchase, check reviews and case studies to see how well different IMSs are working for others.
 Ask the IMS provider if you can talk to current clients.
 They may even be willing to put you in touch with past clients.
 This is a tougher ask but if they’re open to this, it can be extremely helpful.

 All the latest and greatest functionality is great, but is it really necessary?
 We like to call this ‘feature blindness’ because you end up focusing on all the latest tech, while missing out on what’s actually important for your company.

 That said, features and functionality are still a huge consideration.
 Will the IMS keep up with changes in the industry?
 Consider your own unique needs, as well as the changes precipitated by COVID-19.
 Then determine if the features you’re considering will enable things like working from home, seamless upgrades, automation/machine learning, cutting-edge security, and cloud-based capabilities.

 At the onset of the pandemic, it became clear that organisations' systems are insufficient, and that more robust tools needed to be procured to meet new demands.

 For example, trading firms that historically resisted off-site cloud technology were left scrambling to communicate and connect during lockdowns.
 Your procured IMS system needs to be able to respond to future needs in a post-COVID world, as well as the future of your unique business.
 You’re looking for a solution, not just flashy tech.

 Procuring and setting up a new IMS is a significant undertaking, but there are huge variations between IMS vendors in the time it takes, how easy (or difficult) it is to implement, and how disruptive it is.